 FingerprintDive into the research topics of 'Systemic eco-efficiency assessment of meso-level water use systems'.
 Together they form a unique fingerprint.

-- Department of Chemical Sciences - Reader
+- Department of Physical and Life Sciences - Reader

 - School of Applied Sciences

 - Biorefinery Engineering and Bioprocessing Research Centre - Member

 - Centre for Sustainable Software Engineering - Member